amirrezaes/AirQuality/README.md

 - `FAILED`: Sampling failed due to an error
 - `STOPPED`: Sampling was manually stopped

+## Threads
+Two set of threading approaches used:
+-`ThreadPoolExecutor`: was used to concurrently make requests and get station data. defult threads: 8 -`threading.Timer`: To run sampleling processes on sampling intervals without blocking main thread.

 ## Development and Test

 To set up the development environment: